Information is current as of Jan. 14 and subject to change.

 PSD anticipates hosting one fire drill per month.
 Lockdown drills may be conducted via video training, instead of live, if PSD is in a hybrid model of education.
 More information will be shared when available.

-- Windows and vents on the bus will be left open or slightly open at all times for improved ventilation.
+- Windows and vents on the bus are left open or slightly open at all times for improved ventilation.

-- Buses will be disinfected daily and between routes
+- Buses are disinfected daily and between routes

-Students who use PSD buses will be expected to follow these protocols:
+Students who use PSD buses are expected to follow these protocols:

 - Students must wear masks or face coverings at all times when on the bus.
-Students will not be permitted to board a PSD bus without a face covering/mask.
+Students are not permitted to board a PSD bus without a face covering/mask.

-- Parents will be expected to take their child’s temperature and symptom screen before leaving the house and to ensure that an ill student does not ride the bus.
+- Parents are expected to take their child’s temperature and symptom screen before leaving the house and to ensure that an ill student does not ride the bus.

-- When student enter the bus, they will load the bus from the rear to the front of the bus and unload the school bus from the front of the bus to the back when possible.
+- Students entering the bus will load the bus from the rear to the front of the bus and unload the school bus from the front of the bus to the back when possible.

-- Students will not be permitted to eat or drink on the bus.
+- Students are not permitted to eat or drink on the bus.